TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_cpsw_avtp_example.md

 Refer \ref EXAMPLES_ENET_CPSW_TSN_GPTP for HW Setup.

 ## Create a network between EVM and host PC
-EVM and PC has to connected directly as shown below using CAT6 or CAT5 cable
+EVM and PC has to be connected directly as shown below using CAT6 or CAT5 cable
   \imageStyle{gptp_topology_evm_pc.png,width:30%}
   \image html gptp_topology_evm_pc.png Local network between PC and EVM